Chapter 48

 *

-Vicki was thankful to have missed this going down.
+Vicki was thankful to have missed this.
 Much as she respected Lesley Ogilvie as Austen-Alcott’s Presiding Genius, being in her company could make you feel almost as uncomfortable as hanging around Lisa Lohe or Don’t-Call-Me-Debbie Karberski.
 Like Lisa and D‑C‑M‑D, Lesley gave you the impression of forever waiting for the worst to happen, and taking darkhearted gratification when it did.
-Hard to believe that she and Thirsty Kirsten were sisters: Thirsty K was cheerful and fun to be with, if you didn’t mind a little (okay, a lot of) perspiration; while Hungry L was dry to the point of aridity, and not just glandwise.
+Hard to believe that she and Kirsten were sisters: Thirsty K (not to be confused with Bayard “K.”) was cheerful and fun to be with, if you didn’t mind a little (okay, a lot of) perspiration; while Hungry L was dry to the point of aridity, and not just glandwise.
 Vicki couldn’t understand how she’d been together at all (much less for so long) with a goofy-cutie like Scott Grampian, who was usually found hunched over a pad doodling creepy-comic verse and cartoons—thus a far better-fitting boyfriend for Jenna Wiblitz, if not Judy Disseldorf.

 “Like how?
 And where?”